 There may be as many possible outcomes as there will be additional years.
 What interests us the most is how these potential changes will affect the way brands market themselves to ordinary people.
 Currently, brands focus on giving people what they want in the here and now (Behavioral Economics, ‘System 1’) as opposed to trying to convince them to think ahead when making purchase decisions (‘System 2’).
 If we are living longer, perhaps we will all begin to think ahead and make decisions for tomorrow, which will fundamentally alter the way brands and organisations market to consumers.
 Whatever the future outcome it’s likely that consumers will, at some point, look to consolidate all the information, all the noise they experience on a daily basis, into as few brand touchpoints as possible to simplify a life that is likely to span a great deal of time.

 Even today, there are lots of people who opt for an Amazon Prime membership to get everything from batteries and bulbs to bleach and Christmas presents delivered directly to their door – because it’s easier.
 Why shop with 7 different businesses when being part of a club gets you access to everything under one ‘roof’?
-As the human condition becomes ever more complex,
+As the human condition becomes ever more complex, it has never been more important to truly understand how that human entity operates, and how we can utilise that information to create a relationship.

 Our approach is to stand back and consider the needs of our clients from a broader perspective and, when necessary, conduct consumer research and analyse customer journeys to build the perfect brand strategy.